malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * Time penalty for complete inaction
 * Measure efficiency and duration of physical action so tries to go faster
 * Measure pain so it doesn't go too fast and fall over
 * Efficiency of effort alone should provide greyscale reward towards walking upright with best gate: walking on all fours requires more movement, running takes more effort, crawling is too slow.

+Learn action / reward relationships:
+* State: in a room plus hungry
+* Bayesian model needs to predict target state, given hungry: eating.
+* Assume previous learning:
+	* Previously observed action/outcome relationship: press Red button, food appears in front.
+    * Planning model needs to predict the "press red button" action given that state as goal.
+But how to draw connection?
+	* Assume that food just has to be near mouth, and chew action kicks in automatically.
+	* Food initially given by trainer.
+	* Model updated based on observation that food-near-mouth + chew = reward
+	* So can predict chew action or ('chewing' state) given food-near-mouth.

+Learning through observation:
+* Observe someone else push red button and food appears.
+* Agent to learn that relation without carrying it out itself, so that it can use that knowledge later when trying to feed itself.

+Clustering:
+* Our solution needs clustering, so want some tasks that require that.
+Identifying discrete objects in observed scene.
+Identifying object continuity through time.
+Note that humans take a long time to develop this, suggesting they use slow NN mechanism.
+But bayesian logic still needed to rationalise about the objects later.

+Single-shot learning:
+* Purpose of using bayes is to draw inferences / govern action from minimal or just one training example (something NN cannot do).
+So focus on problems in that area.
+With or without NN pretraining, want to give only minimal examples for bayes to adjust to.

 # References